 Determination of potable water demand should be made for the project, including the temporary demands during the construction period.
 Details should be provided of any existing town water supply to meet such requirements.
-If water storage and treatment is proposed on site, for use by the site workforce, then this should be described.
+If water storage and treatment is proposed on site, for use by the site workforce, then this should be described with reference to the National Health and Medical Research Council's Australian Drinking Water Guideline (2004).